Violet Benson

-Violet Benson, better known by her online alias and persona Daddy Issues, is a Russian-born American comedian best known for running the Instagram account "Daddy Issues".
+Violet Benson, better known by her online alias and persona Daddy Issues, is a Russian-American comedian best known for running the Instagram account "Daddy Issues".

-Early Life
+Early life

-Benson was born in Saint Petersburg, Russia, and lived briefly in Israel before her family won the green card lottery and they moved to Los Angeles, California when she was 14.
+Benson was born in Saint Petersburg, Russia, and lived briefly in Israel before her family won the green card lottery and moved to Los Angeles, California when she was 14.
 Benson has two degrees, in Business Law and Accounting.
-Benson was an accountant at a large public accounting firm when she says she the Daddy Issues account as "a funny escape".
+Benson was an accountant at a large public accounting firm when she says she created the Daddy Issues account as "a funny escape".

 Career

 Benson started her Daddy Issues Instagram account on July 5, 2014.
 Benson has earned over 5 million followers on Instagram and is known as one of the fastest growing accounts and one of the largest funny female accounts that even MTV took notice.
 Though best known for Instagram, Benson is also a stand up comedian, television host, and a podcast host.